-Development proposals will be supported if demonstrably designed to minimise traffic speeds.
+Development proposals will be supported if demonstrably designed to minimise traffic speeds within new residential development.

 HGV movements

 75. In the Questionnaire, 87% of respondents expressed concern about the number of heavy goods vehicles (HGVs) and other commercial vehicles that are not supporting local businesses, using roads through the village.